 Consequently, a lot of businesses that have been following content marketing trends chase hyper-specific niches, which only adds to their content management woes.
 Customers have to deal with too much content in every other aspect of their lives, too.
 Think of the culture that’s popped up in the past few years around “binge-watching.”
 It’s no longer enough to simply watch a show you like at your own pace.
 In order to process all the content needed to stay relevant around the water cooler, people now have a word to describe the ordeal of a multi-hour viewing marathon.

 Numerous commentators have pointed out that the current online marketing environment has too much content.
-Content still reigns, but managing it properly has rules of its own.
-Here are some content best practices for a world with so much content:

 Ideal Lengths For Shorter Content:

 In 2014, 87% of marketers use social media channels to get their content to prospective customers.
 Since web agencies and eBusinesses worldwide are paying good money to compete with puppy GIFs on social media, you can maximize your chances of getting seen with some content marketing best practices.
+The first of these is which platform prefers long-form content and which platform prefers short-form content?
+This is something that digital marketing Agencies will be able to help you out with.

 Twitter: Ideal Tweet Length Is 100 Characters.